Please note: use the activity number (to be found in the timetable) to register for the correct Brightspace module!

 Final essay (80%);

-Participation in discussion (0.5 bonus, used to round up final grade).
+Leading participation in discussion (0.5 bonus, used to round up final grade).

 Compensation is possible according to the OER (Onderwijs- en Examenreglement / Course and Examination Regulations).